-Along with the must-sees and must-dos we will also give tips about a few not so touristy places, because who doesn’t love hidden gems and budget travel?
-If you’re a nerd for history or love architecture you could get lost in this city for days, but if you’re just going for a few days, here are our best recommendations for you while still sticking to a budget!
+Along with the must-sees and must-dos we will also give tips about a few not so touristy places, because who doesn’t love hidden gems off the beaten path?
+If you’re a nerd for history or love architecture you could get lost in Vienna for days, but if you’re just going for a few days, here are our best recommendations for you.

-District 6 and 7 are known as the district for Yuppies (Young Urban Professionals), so if you’re working remotely like we are, maybe this is the place for you?
+District 6 and 7 might also be worth checking out.
+These are known as the districts for Yuppies (Young Urban Professionals), so if you’re working remotely like us, maybe this is the place for you?

 Vienna is sort of spread out… so, unless you’re looking to walk all over the city like us lunatics, you should definitely get a public transportation pass and save yourself some time and money (see more information about this at the bottom of this post).

-We do recommend walking though, because you’ll find things and see places you would never have the chance to see if you used the tram and bus everywhere.
+We do recommend walking though, because you’ll find things and see places you would never have the chance to see if you used the tram and bus to get around everywhere.

 The history of the palace is long and detailed but a fun fact about Schönbrunn is that, if translated to English, it means “Beautiful Spring”.

-The absolutely stunning gothic-styled church which is located right in the heart of the city is a must-see when visiting Vienna and totally free to walk the grounds.
-A perfect afternoon for any budget traveler wandering around Vienna.
+The absolutely stunning gothic-styled church which is located right in the heart of the city is a must-see attraction when visiting Vienna and it is totally free to walk the grounds.
+A perfect place to stop by for any traveler wandering around Vienna.

-We’re sure most people visiting Vienna will tour around the city centre but this is one iconic church of Austria’s history you don’t want to miss.
+We’re sure most people visiting Vienna will tour around the city centre but this is one iconic church of Austria’s history you don’t want to miss while sight seeing around Vienna.

-Pack a lunch and take in the views of the Palace just outside in the courtyard.
+Pack a lunch and take in the views of the palace just outside in the courtyard.
+Those views are better than what any restaurant could offer 😉

-Almost every building in Austria feels like it’s linked to some sort of imperial dynasty that dates back to the Middle Ages.
-The Hofburg Palace is no different… Except for the fact that today it still serves a purpose as the official residence and workplace of the president of Austria.
+Almost every building in Austria feels like it’s linked to some sort of imperial dynasty that dates back to the middle ages.
+48 hours definitely wasn’t enough time to see all the sights in Vienna but we did manage to make it here.
+The Hofburg Palace still serves a purpose as the official residence and workplace of the president of Austria.

 This is actually very fitting since Hofburg translates to the “Castle of the Court” and has served as a residence for powerful dukes and emperors since its construction in the 13th century.

-If you’re in Vienna on a weekday, make sure you stop by the Town Hall and check out the paternoster elevators.
+If you’re in Vienna on a weekday, make sure you stop by the town hall and check out the paternoster elevators.
 What on earth is a “paternoster elevator”?
-We also had no clue up until about two weeks ago.
+We also had no clue up until we got here.
 A simple definition is essentially an elevator that constantly moves in a loop without stopping.

-So yes, you can basically jump (literally) on and off on whatever floor you want.
+So yes, you can (literally) jump on and off on whatever floor you want.
 The elevator can be found through the Felderstraße entrance.
-The Town Hall is also any photographer’s dream with gorgeous neo-gothic-styled arches, courtyards, and beautifully decorated rooms.
+The town hall is also any photographer’s dream with gorgeous neo-gothic-styled arches, courtyards, and beautifully decorated rooms.

 It’s located just inside the town hall and completely free to use so go check it out if you have time while travelling through Vienna.

-Hundertwasserhaus is an absolute must if you’re budget travelling through Vienna.
+Hundertwasserhaus is an absolute must place to visit if you’re travelling through Vienna.

-Of course, you have to go visit the places mentioned above as these are buildings that define Austria and it’s heritage, but the Hundertwasserhaus is something completely different!
+Of course, you have to go visit the places mentioned above as these are classic’s when it comes to sightseeing in Vienna as they are the buildings that define Austria and it’s heritage, but the Hundertwasserhaus is something completely out of the ordinary!

 An architectural design that was created by Friedensreich Hundertwasser is like nothing you’ve seen before.
 At first hand it looks like a building that was designed by a kindergarten class.
 But the closer you look, the more you get the feel that every tile and every colour was thought out and was placed purposely.